-For adult passengers, the contact and traveller may be one and the same, though a different adult contact can be specified if required.
+For adult passengers, the contact and traveller may be the same person, but another adult contact can be specified if required.

-Primary contacts can view and edit account information for travellers, as well as purchase new passes on their behalf.
-They are the main point of contact for all communication.
+Primary contacts can edit account information for travellers and buy new passes on their behalf.
+They are the main point of contact.
 There can only be one primary contact for a traveller.

 Secondary contacts have limited access.
-They cannot see detailed information on travellers, but they can receive text messages and track buses.
-You can have an unlimited number of secondary contacts for a traveller.
+They can’t see detailed information on travellers, but can track buses and receive text messages.
+You can register as many secondary contacts as you like.

-For contacts, your email address is your website username.
-Therefore this information has to be unique to your user.
+For contacts, your email address is set as your website username – so it needs to be unique.

 If you have a contact account, your username is your email address.
-If you have forgotten the email address you used to sign up, you will need to contact us.
+If you have forgotten the email address you used to sign up, please contact us.